Fortified church: Poland

 A rare surviving example of a fortress church used for defensive purposes is the Church of St. Andrew in Kraków, one of the oldest and best preserved Romanesque buildings in Poland.
 Located at ul.
 Grodzka street, it was built by a medieval Polish statesman Palatine Sieciech in 1079–1098.
 St. Andrew was the only Romanesque church in Kraków to withstand the Mongol attack of 1241.

 Portugal

 Some medieval fortified churches, monasteries, and cathedrals survive in Portugal.
 These buildings were built either in Romanesque or Gothic styles.
 Romanesque examples are the Lisbon Cathedral and the Old Cathedral of Coimbra.
 Gothic examples are the Church of Leça do Balio and the Guarda Cathedral.

 Romania

 The southeastern Transylvania region in Romania has among the highest numbers of existing fortified churches from the 13th to 16th centuries.
 More than 150 villages in the area count various types of fortified churches, seven of them being included in the UNESCO World Heritage under the name of Villages with fortified churches in Transylvania.

+The northern Moldavia region also preserves numerous fortified religious buildings as a testimony of the architectural style developed in the Principality of Moldavia.
+Of these, eight Romanian Orthodox Churches from the 15th to 16th centuries are inscribed by UNESCO on the World Heritage List.